webix-hub/docs/data/desktop/file_upload.md

 - [Api Reference - Uploader Methods, Properties and Events](api/refs/ui.uploader.md)
 - [Uploader CSS Image Map](desktop/uploader_css.md)

-@seodescr:

-- See more information about Webix [javascript framework](https://webix.com) and [File Uploader](https://webix.com/widget/uploader/) widget there.

 @metadescr: Learn how to allow users uploading files to a server with the file uploader.
 The page contains detailed guides describing the initialization and configuration process.
 @doctitle: Creating the file uploader widget on a page.